Invest in the Future of Health Law

-The American Health Law Association is a 501(c)3 tax-exempt organization and your donation is tax-deductible within the guildelines of the U.S. law.
+The American Health Law Association is a 501(c)3 tax-exempt organization and your donation is tax-deductible within the guidelines of the U.S. law.
 To claim a donation as a deduction on your U.S. taxes, please keep your email donation receipt as your official record and consult your tax attorney.
 We'll send it to you upon successful completion of your donation.

 Who do I contact if I have more questions?

 To learn more about fundraising and donor development activities at AHLA, contact Robert Taflinger at [email protected], or by calling 202-833-0773.